 The best places to park your picnic

-Pack your scotch eggs and lashings of ginger beer - we're heading to these 17 outdoor beauty spots across Bucks and Oxon to enjoy lunch al fresco in time for sun this weekend.
+Pack your scotch eggs and lashings of ginger beer - I'm heading to these 16 outdoor beauty spots across Bucks and Oxon to enjoy lunch al fresco.

-A beautiful wicker basket packed with fizz and crustless sandwiches or a glorified packed lunch with mountains of Tupperware and stodgy sausage rolls (guilty!)
+A beautiful wicker basket packed with fizz and crustless sandwiches or a glorified packed lunch with mountains of Tupperware and sausage rolls (guilty!).
 Fear not, our Muddy guide to lovely picnic spots will at least ensure the location is perfect and so is the food with £500 of free Ocado deliveries (well hello M&S Deli range).

 Higginson Park, Marlow

 Ticks all the boxes for the stress free picnic option.
 Lovely location by the river with plenty of grass for your spread, plus a large play area for kids (all free but there is a parking charge).
-You can buy freshly made pizza from The Resolute Café – they’re currently offering takeaway only, but there are benches outside – or nip to the high street for supermarket options.
-There’s usually an ice cream van in situ too.
-Once full up with mini Scotch eggs and sandwiches, take a walk along the river path and ogle the beautiful riverside houses with their private moorings and boats.
+Once full up with handrolled spinach and feta filo borek, take a walk along the river path and ogle the beautiful riverside houses with their private moorings and boats.

 Canal side walks near Kirtlington offer numerous spots to have a picnic in the beautiful Oxfordshire countryside watching the narrow boats glide past, but it’s the old quarry that is Muddy’s favourite.
 Now a nature reserve, there’s a large open flat area that’s ideal for picnics, plus plenty of pathways through the wooded areas where you can scramble around with the kids/dog/on your own and feel at one with nature.